Characters of Final Fantasy VIII: Adel

-Adel (アデル, Aderu) is a sorceress from Esthar who initiated the Sorceress War some years ago before the start of the game.
+Adel (アデル, Aderu) is a sorceress from Esthar who initiated the Sorceress War some years before the start of the game.
 As the ruler of Esthar, she ordered her soldiers to abduct girls to find a suitable successor for her powers, including Ellone.
 During the Esthar revolution, Laguna and Dr. Odine devised an artifact to cancel her power and placed her in suspended animation in outer space.
 In the present, after Edea is released from Ultimecia's control, Ultimecia possesses Rinoa and commands her to free Adel so she can become Ultimecia's new and more powerful vessel.
-However, after Adel is successfully freed, Rinoa is discarded as a host, but to defeat Ultimecia, Dr. Odine plans for Ultimecia to once again possess Rinoa.
-Eventually, Squall's party defeats Adel when she tries to absorb Rinoa at the Lunatic Pandora, and so Adel's powers are transferred to Rinoa, Ultimecia possesses her again, and using Ellone's powers, they start "Time Compression", leading to the final battle.
+To defeat Ultimecia, Dr. Odine comes up with a plan that involves trapping her within Rinoa's body.
+Squall's party defeats Adel, and Rinoa inherits her powers, leaving Rinoa as the only sorceress candidate for Ultimecia to possess.
+Ultimecia possesses her again, and using Ellone's powers, they start "Time Compression", leading to the final battle.

 Cid Kramer

 Cid Kramer (シド・クレイマー, Shido Kureimā) is the headmaster of Balamb Garden.
 After the failed assassination attempt on Edea, the Garden Master, NORG, attempts to seize power from Cid and reconcile with Edea.
-This sparks an internal conflict, in which the students and personnel side with either Cid or NORG, but Squall and Xu quell the conflict and return Cid to power.
+This sparks an internal conflict, in which the students and personnel side with either Cid or NORG, but Squall and the party quell the conflict and return Cid to power.
 Afterward, Cid confronts NORG, who started the conflict over financial issues.
-Cid is the husband of Sorceress Edea, with whom he ran an orphanage and founded the SeeD organization.
-They are estranged for most of the game because they lead opposing factions until Ultimecia releases her magical possession of Edea.

-Because most Final Fantasy titles include a character named "Cid", Nomura wanted to design someone with differences from the past Cids in the series.
-He gave this version of Cid the appearance and personality of an older, benevolent character who would watch over Squall's party and offer them advice and motivation.
-Nojima decided that this type of good-natured character would work best as the headmaster of Balamb Garden.
+Sutton connects this conflict to the tension between pedagogy and profitability in the higher education system.